Sewey69/TrackWise/README.md

    - Choose to visualize your usage over specific time intervals, with various graph types, and for all apps, individual apps, or the top 5 most used apps.

- You can download the app setup from this linkk: https://www.mediafire.com/file/sblugeqqniymuw2/TrackWise_2.0.exe/file
+ You can download the app setup from this link: https://www.mediafire.com/file/sblugeqqniymuw2/TrackWise_2.0.exe/file